NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ### Saving the configuration file

-When saving the file, use the CSV UTF-8 \(Comma delimited\) \(_.csv\). \*Other formats will break WATM!_
+When saving the file, use the CSV UTF-8 \(Comma delimited\) \(_.csv\). \*Other formats will break the configuration file!_

-Note that the configuration file will be cached in the web browser between changes while in production mode.
+The configuration file may be cached in the web browser between changes while in production mode.
 If you don't see your configuration file changes reflected on the website, you will need to [force-refresh your browser](https://www.wikihow.com/Force-Refresh-in-Your-Internet-Browser) to reload the latest configuration file.

-### Columns in the WATM Configuration File
+### Columns in the  Configuration File

-#### Note: Inserting or moving columns will break WATM!
+#### Note: Inserting or moving columns will break the configuration file!

 `Wild Apricot Reference`: Name of the Wild Apricot System Gadget.
 For administrative use only, can be used to group configuration lines together